Contributors Dropdown icon

 What is a data warehouse?

 In general, a data warehouse (DW or DWH) is a system that enables reporting and data analysis.
-It is home to your high-value data, generated by different business applications used across your organization, such as marketing, product, finance and sales.
-It is cheap to store data and offers high performance when reading from it.
+A data warehouse is home to your high-value data, generated by different business applications used across your organization, such as marketing, product, finance and sales.
+It is generally quite cost-effective to store data using data warehousing, and offers high performance when reading from it.

 Historically, companies chose to have on-premise data warehouses.
 More recently, there has been a trend towards cloud-based (Amazon Redshift, Google BigQuery, Snowflake, etc.) that BI or IT teams can deploy within minutes.